radius-project/radius/docs/content/tooling/vscode/vscode-extension/index.md

    <img src="./wsl-extension.png" alt="Screenshot of installing a vsix extension in WSL" width=400>

 ## Features

-### Tree representation of your code
+### View your deployed applications

 View environments, applications and resources deployed in a tree view style in Visual Studio Code.

 <img src="./vs-extension-view.png" alt="Screenshot of tree view found in vscode extension" width=500>

 ### View logs from container resources

 The Radius extension helps you find information about your applications with Radius by creating a temporary log file that can be opened and viewed with the logs from your resources.

 Using the tree view resource nodes found in the explorer section, you can access a action icon command to create this log file and view logs related to the specific resource choosen.

-### View a topology of your Radius application
+### Visualize your application as an interactive map

 Within the Environment view you can access a diagram of your Radius application by clicking on the corresponding action icon next to your application node.
 This opens up a webview containing how your current deployment understands the connections and architecture of your application.

 ## Install other Radius extension versions